Android Gaining, But Apple's iOS Leads Among Enterprises

 Given that the new report is based on Good Technology's customer base, no BlackBerry platform devices were included.
 "It is worth noting that because RIM devices use the BlackBerry Enterprise Server for corporate e-mail access, Good does not have insight into BlackBerry handset activation trends and they are not reflected in this report," Good Technology's spokesperson said.

-Though Microsoft's Windows Phone platform only accounted for 1.2 percent of activations overall, the authors of Good's new report expect this to grow in future quarters.
+Though 's Windows Phone platform only accounted for 1.2 percent of activations overall, the authors of Good's new report expect this to grow in future quarters.
 Still, a new joint study released by IDC and Appcelerator indicates that only 6 percent of developers believe that Windows Phone can break through in the mobile space.

 On the other hand, "developers are cautiously optimistic about Windows 8 tablets, and find Microsoft's Metro UI especially compelling," the authors of the joint IDC/Appcelerator report noted.